 Open, publically-accessible locations, known as soft targets, are just that – they’re soft.
 Soft on security, soft on weapons detection and soft on emergency preparedness.

-Recent incidents in both the U.S. and overseas point to soft target locations as a focus now for criminals and terrorists because they maximize fear.
+Sadly, incidents in the U.S., Canada and overseas point to soft target locations as a focus now for criminals and terrorists because they maximize fear.
 Our hotels, fast food restaurants, places of worship, amusement parks, sports arenas, museums, shopping malls, banks, hospitals, concerts and street festivals, are all at risk.
 Consider the following in soft target areas:

 Conduct a Soft Target Security Risk Assessment